University of Geneva, Switzerland (Japanese, Ancient Roman History, Latin)

 Let me share a little about myself...

 Although I am a new tutor at Wyzant, I have been teaching French and Japanese since 2000.
 I started tutoring in Switzerland and Japan, and have been teaching in the Bay Area since 2014.
 I work with people of all ages and all levels, from young kids to adults.
 My Japanese-language clients are predominantly professionals looking to improve their fluency and cultural knowledge for their work.
 I have experience with one-on-one lessons, Skype lessons, and schoolroom classes.
 To my regular Japanese-language students, I provide an exclusive newsletter about buzz in Japan, fun tips, Japanese related events in the Bay Area, and more.
-This complement to my lessons will help my clients connect even more with Japan and its culture.
+Additionally, I offer a complementary travel curation service for my students who travel to Tokyo and want to receive recommendations to places, art exhibitions, new hot spots and more.
+These complements to my lessons will help my clients connect even more with Japan and its culture.

 I was born and raised in Switzerland.
 Because my father is Swiss and my mother is Japanese, I have spoken French and Japanese since childhood.
 As a youth, I spent summers in Japan with extended family.
 While I was an undergraduate student, I worked as a French teacher for foreign students at école Lémania in Switzerland, and also as a Latin tutor to junior and high school students for 2 years.